tangshuang/nautil/docs/router/router.md

     - 'some/path' with certain path
     - 'any/:id' with params path
     - '' index path
-    - '!' path to fallback when not found, NOTICE if there is no '!', index path will be used as fallback
+    - '!' path to fallback when not found
   - component: ReactComponentType
   - redirect: boolean, redirect to when visit this path, if redirect is true, component will not work any more
+  - exact: boolean, whether to use the whole url to match current route, if true, only the same url match current route, if false, when the url is begining with path it match the current route

 The routes rules has priority with its order in the given array.

 `path` should be relative to current router context, for example `a/b` `some`, notice without `/` or `./` at the beginning.

+`exact` always works with '', because all paths is begin with '', so if you want the route exactly match '', set `exact` to be true.

 **Outlet**